mtirionMSFT/DocFxQuickStart/QuickStart/docs/general/getting-started/customize-look-and-feel.md

     Testing      :crit, 20d
 ```

-> [!WARNING]
->
-> Currently this doesn't work for the generation of a PDF!

 ## 'Copy code'-button

-It can be desireable to have a copy button on code blocks to copy the contents to the clipboard for easy re-use.
+It can be desirable to have a copy button on code blocks to copy the contents to the clipboard for easy re-use.
 We have added this solution to the template for the website.
 In the **Styles** folder two files were added: **copyCodeButton.css** and **copyCodeButton.js**.
 In **partials\scripts.tmpl.partial** the JavaScript file is referenced:

 ```html
 ...